How to Create Passive Income from Real Estate

 • You need to be prepared for large, often unexpected maintenance expenses.

-• Unless you hire a property manager, there will be some active work required for this mostly-passive income stream (like finding tenants or handling maintenance requests).
+• Unless you hire a property manager, there will be some active work required for this mostly passive income stream (like finding tenants and handling maintenance requests).

 Long-term rentals can be applied to any property type, including single-family homes, multi-family buildings, office space, retail shops, industrial property, etc.

-Short-term rentals work the same way as long-term rentals, but with a different duration in tenancy.
+Short-term rentals work the same way as long-term rentals but with a different duration of tenancy.
 Short-term rental tenants are most often vacationers, looking to rent a place for anywhere from a few days to a month.

-But you have to deal with negatives like higher vacancy and greater expense turning the unit between renters.
+But you have to deal with negatives like:

 With the high tenant turnover, short-term rentals require far more active involvement than long-term rentals.
 The only way to make this real estate investment passive is to hire a property management company with the capacity to handle short-term rental tenants.
 So don’t forget to include property management fees in your ROI calculations.